I wish I could say that awful things don’t happen in life.

 - Purpose in life as God creates something good out of our pain and hurt.

 How to pray when you are feeling hurt

-Please help me to remember that I too have been forgiven.
+Please help me to remember that I too have been forgiven. through the blood of Jesus Christ.
+I make mistakes too.
 Help me remember that the person who hurt me might not even know you.

 You can download this prayer here.
 It is free.
 No email is required.

 The power to forgive others comes from a relationship with Jesus.

 If you don’t know Jesus, you probably have questions.
 The people at Chat About Jesus have answers.
 You can text, call, or chat with them online any time of the day or night.

 God gives us the opportunity to share what we have learned when we choose to forgive.
 This is one of the reasons to forgive.

 To remind you of this, I want to give you this coloring page that can also be used as a scripture card.
 Simply click on the image to download.
 NO EMAIL IS REQUIRED.